• Home

 CTTO.
 You’ve probably seen this term so many times on Facebook that you’re wondering what it means and what it has to do with a particular post.
 So what is the meaning of CTTO and why are people using it on their Facebook posts?

 The acronym CTTO means Credit to the Owner and is widely used to give credit to the original owner or creator of the content that is being shared on social media – whether it is a picture, video clip, news article, essay, opinion, story, or meme.
-When a person wishes to share something that they are not the original creator or author of, they usually include “CTTO” in the post or caption and sometimes as a hashtag (#CTTO).
+When a person wishes to share something that they are not the original creator or author of, they usually include “CTTO” in the post or caption and sometimes as a hashtag (#ctto).

 CTTO is only used when the person reposts the copied content under their name or social media account, and not when they share the content using the share button.
-For example, if a person wants to share a poem that they saw somewhere in the Internet to a Facebook profile, page or group, they copy that poem and then add “CTTO” at the end of the post.
+For instance, if a person wants to share a poem that they saw somewhere in the Internet to a Facebook profile, page or group, they copy that poem and then add “CTTO” at the end of the post.

 Example of CTTO